Leandro-Hespanhol/mySql-Project/README.md

 At the file desafio01.sql you will find the code to create the database used on the following query.
 Each query is on each "desafioXX.sql"

-## Core Habilities: DataBase Normalization, mySQL queries.
+## Core abilities: DataBase Normalization, mySQL queries.

 ## Description: